Pima County Public Library: Services

 PCPL provides a wide range of services for the community.
 Their events are posted on the calendar.
 Further information is also available on their website.

 In 2012 PCPL became the first library in the nation to employ a public health nurse on site.
 A Public Health Nurse from the Pima County Health Department offers on-site expert medical help to assist library customers who turn to the library for help and safety and directs them to social services when appropriate.

-New regulations during a pandemic

-Due to the COVID-19 pandemic, libraries are offering limited services.

-The following provides precautions during the pandemic and the opening hours of the library.
-For more information, please visit the Pima County Public Library website.

-Please do not enter the library if you are sick or have a fever.
-Visitors must continue to observe COVID-19 mitigation behaviors: